Prompting Robot Teams with Natural Language: Evaluations

-In \Cref{fig:deployment}, we show snapshots from six additional evaluations on other language instructions.
-We showcase variations on the task, and in particular, with the deployments on the physical robot team, we also test the robustness of the policies when faced with external (unmodeled) disturbances.
-For instance, \Cref{fig:deployment}(b,c) show a person (masked for anonymity) manually displacing random robots in the team during different sub-tasks.
-Note that this disruption might happen in addition to the `Flag lost' event.
-The team gracefully recovers from such events, thanks to both the robustness of the control policies and the automaton adhering to a global task sequence. \Cref{fig:deployment}(d--f) show evaluations where the task requires them to follow a longer sequence.
-Similar to the multi-room problem in \Cref{subsec:eval_e0}, our method is successful due to the sub-task sequencing enforced by the corresponding task automaton.
+In \Cref{fig:deployment}, we show snapshots from six additional evaluations with variations on language instructions, randomly injected \textit{`Flag Lost'} events and unmodeled physical disruptions.
+For instance, \Cref{fig:deployment}(b,c) show a person (masked for anonymity) manually displacing random robots in the team. {Over 8 real-robot evaluations (6 with disruptions), the team successfully recovers from different combinations of such events, thanks to both the feedback control's responsiveness and the automaton's adherence to a global task sequence.
+However, under extreme physical disruptions, we observe poor tracking performance from the control policy as it also attempts to counteract the disturbance.
+This may be alleviated by adequate training and domain randomization. } \Cref{fig:deployment}(d--f) show evaluations {on longer task sequences}.
+Similar to the multi-room problem in \Cref{subsec:eval_e0}, our method is successful due to the sub-task sequencing enforced by the automaton.

-Finally, we evaluate how well the framework scales to larger teams.
+Finally, we evaluate scaling to larger teams.
 Because the policy uses a graph-based architecture, it generalizes naturally to variable team sizes. \Cref{fig:n_agents} shows snapshots from the same task in deployments with 6, 9, and 12 agents in simulation, using a policy that was trained with 3 agents.
-We observe that the team completes the tasks successfully, while the inference time (per-loop) remains fairly manageable and well within realistic constraints for feedback control (under $\SI{1}{ms}$/loop/robot).
+The teams complete the tasks successfully, while the inference time (per-loop) remains fairly manageable and well within realistic constraints for feedback control (under $\SI{1}{ms}$/loop/robot).